 or 07944 163403 to book.

-This one-acre pool, which is up to 12ft deep by the overflow near the entrance, holds mirror, common and ghost carp to the mid teens; roach, rudd and crucians to over 1lb; and bream and tench to 3lbs.
+This one-acre pool, which is up to 12ft deep by the overflow near the entrance, holds mirror and common carp to 20lbs; ghost carp into the teens; roach, rudd and crucians to over 1lb; and bream and tench to 3lbs.